precice/precice.github.io/pages/docs/installation/installation-linking.md

 ### `precice/Version.h` cannot be found

-Version 2.5 introduces the `precice/Version.h` header and includes it by default in `precice.hpp` and `SolverInterfaceC.h`.
+Version 2.5 introduces the `precice/Version.h` header and includes it by default in `precice.hpp` and `preciceC.h`.
 This file is generated during the preCICE build and not part of the sources.

 If you are using preCICE directly from the build directory without the help of pkg-config nor CMake, then you are likely missing an include-directory.